gatsbyjs/gatsby/docs/docs/themes/using-multiple-gatsby-themes.md

 ```

 In the default setup, a blog will be served from the root path (`/`), and the notes content will be served from `/notes`.

+## Tutorial

+For a step-by-step tutorial, see the ["Using Multiple Themes Together" tutorial](/tutorial/using-multiple-themes-together).